Need a Boston Tourist Accident Lawyer? Boston is a very popular destination for tourists. Each year millions of tourists come Read More…

 No. Neither Massachusetts or federal law requires taxes to be paid on workers compensation checks and settlements.

-The Massachusetts Workers Compensation Claim Process
+The Massachusetts Workers Compensation Process

 If you had a work injury in Massachusetts and miss 5 days from work, your employer must complete a Form 101.
 This form must be filed within 7 days of your 5th missed day from work.
 The form is then sent to your employer’s workers compensation insurance company.
 The insurance company has 14 days following its receipt of the Form 101 to start paying you, or to deny your claim.